Now Accepting Applications for the 2019-2020 Academic Year!

 What is Project WOLVES?

-Project WOLVES is the University of West Georgia’s Inclusive Post-Secondary Education program.
-Project WOLVES, housed in the College of Education, is a Comprehensive Transition Program that provides students with intellectual disabilities an inclusive college experience.
+Project WOLVES is the University of West Georgia's Inclusive Post-Secondary Education Program.
+Project WOLVES, housed in the College of Education, is a Comprehensive transition Program that provides students with intellectual disabilities and inclusive college experience.

 The Project WOLVES Experience

 The goal of Project WOLVES is to help students with intellectual disabilities to be as independent as possible in their adult lives.
 Project WOLVES is a two-year (4 semester) inclusive program that provides students with educational opportunities to develop skills in the areas of academics, socialization, employment readiness, and independence.
 Using a person-centered planning approach, Project WOLVES students engage in education that specifically targets individual interests and needs related to academic and social development, employment skills, self- advocacy skills, and independent living skills.

 Opportunities: All general student services, academic services, and social events available at UWG are open and accessible to Project WOLVES students.
 Upon graduation from Project WOLVES, students will be better prepared to enter the world of competitive employment.
 Students will have learned work readiness skills, employability skills, social skills, and academic skills.